Does Your Website Run On WordPress? How To Tell

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

-For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that many website owners care about, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.

 Think about this …